handsontable/handsontable/docs/content/guides/tools-and-building/testing.md

 * `npm run test:e2e.dump` - generates the `test/E2ERunner.html` file which can by executed in the browser environment (Chrome, Firefox etc.) to check if tests passes.
 * `npm run test:e2e.dump -- --watch` - generates the `E2ERunner.html` file on every change detected in test files.
 It can be helpful for debugging proposes.

-## Testing the framework-specific wrappers.
+## Test the framework-specific wrappers.

 The wrappers contain their own framework-specific testing environments.
 You can either run the `npm run test` script inside of the wrapper directory, or utilize the `npm run in`/`npm run all` scripts to run the tests from the root.